jidongxiao/networksecurity/labs/mitm_sslstrip/README.md

 ![alt text](images/lab-mitm-sslstrip-usps-home.png "the usps home page")

-and clicks on the button on the top right corner of the page: "Register/Sign in", which will take the victim to this page:
+and clicks on the "Register/Sign in" button on the top right corner of the page, which will take the victim to this next page:

 ![alt text](images/lab-mitm-sslstrip-sign-in-page.png "the sign in page")